 In selected patients, heart valve surgery can be performed using smaller, or minimally invasive, incisions.
 Smaller incisions may provide some benefit to patients.
 Preoperative studies, including a coronary angiography, echocardiography and, in many cases, chest CT (CAT) scan, help to determine which patients are candidates for minimally invasive surgery.
 These surgical approaches with small incisions also include use of the heart lung machine as do full sternotomy operations.

-The TAVR procedure can be performed through multiple approaches, how the most common approach is the transfemoral approach (through an incision in the leg).
+The TAVI procedure can be performed through multiple approaches, how the most common approach is the transfemoral approach (through an incision in the leg).
 Only a Heart Team can decide which approach is best, based on a person's medical condition and other factors.

 If the cardiovascular surgeon chooses to replace the patient’s heart valve, the first step is to remove the diseased valve (excise the valve and calcium deposits) and then implant a prosthetic heart valve in its place.
 Prosthetic valves used to replace diseased natural valves are made from a variety of materials and come in a variety of sizes.